patternfly-labs/ui-builder/README.md

 If you make changes in patternfly-builder run `npm run build:ui`

-If you make changes under src run `npm run build:vscode`
+If you make changes under src run `npm run build:vs`